-- If IKE/IPsec is enabled, an implementation SHALL enable: - a) One of Main Mode or Aggressive Mode but not both and - b) One of Transport Mode or Tunnel Mode but not both. - 3.
-Security Considerations
+If IKE/IPsec is enabled, an implementation SHALL enable:

+a) One of Main Mode or Aggressive Mode but not both and

-[RFC3118] should be consulted to determine the requirements for additional security measures to authenticate the iSNS option message received by the DHCP client.
-If necessary, the authentication option described in [RFC3118] should be utilized.
+b) One of Transport Mode or Tunnel Mode but not both.

+3. Security Considerations

-With regard to security considerations specific to the use of this DHCP option for iSNS server discovery, exposure to a "man-in-themiddle" attack by a hostile entity modifying or replacing the original iSNS option message should be considered a potential security exposure.
-If the authentication option in [RFC3118] is not implemented, then an attacker may trick the iSNS client into connecting into rogue iSNS servers.
+DHCP security considerations are addressed in [RFC3118].
+Among these is the potential for a "man-in-the-middle" attack by a hostile entity modifying or replacing the original iSNS option message.
+Unless some form of authentication is implemented, an attacker may trick the iSNS client into connecting into rogue iSNS servers.